SHARE YOUR DREAM WITH DR VOLLANT

-Let yourself be inspired by this video and share your dreams, too, with the sticks of a thousand dreams!
+Let yourself be inspired by this video and also deposit your dreams in the stick of a thousand dreams!

 The ancestors told me:

-"Your soul dreamed long before you.
-Your heart holds the heart of the earth.
+“Your soul dreamed long before you did.
+Your heart has heard the earth. "

 We invite you to share your dreams with the Sticks of a Thousand Dreams.
 Pass on your dearest dreams—the ones you want to see come true in your life—to the sticks so that they may join the 22,000 other dreams already gathered.

 “Our dreams are in our hearts.
 No one can steal them from us.
 We must persevere and continue to believe in our dreams.
 And when we have made our dreams true, we can help others to make theirs come true.” —Stanley Vollant